The election takes place on 19 August 2021....

 Housing Land Allocation

-This work has been going on for several months and is concerned with finding new sites for housing within our area.
-One site that is already under examination is for a large estate on the southern perimeter of Southwick.
-This must be resisted as it represents an intrusion into open countryside, a threat to the wildlife it supports and the landscape that the villagers currently enjoy.
-Every effort will be made by me to oppose this application.
+This work had been going on for several months and concluded with the Wiltshire Housing Sites Allocation Plan, which is concerned with finding new sites for housing within our area.
+One site that was under examination was for a large estate on the southern perimeter of Southwick.
+This was resisted and defeated as it represented an extensive intrusion into open countryside, a threat to the wildlife it supports and the landscape the villagers currently enjoy.
+Every effort will be made by me to oppose any intrusive development which threatens the character of any of the three villages within the Southwick Division..

 Flooding at Ireland

-Residents at Ireland and Scotland suffered flooding at times of high rainfall in the winter of 2013/14.
-The problem has been eased particularly with the work already carried out and I am working with the parish councils, farmers and Wiltshire Council engineers to ensure further maintenance work is completed by the landowners downstream.
-I am working to ensure that this is carried out during the summer months and finished before the return of the winter rains.
+Residents of Ireland and Scotland suffered flooding at times in recent winters and periods of heavy rain.
+The problem has now been eased particularly with work already carried out by Wiltshire Council to install drains.
+I am now working with the parish councils, farmers and Wiltshire Council engineers to ensure further maintenance work is completed downstream to ensure this is carried out speedily and finished before the return of the heavy rains.

 Community Area Transport Group

-I have been very successful in applying for funds to ease traffic problems in your villages.
+As the chairman of CATG, I have been successful in applying for funds to ease traffic problems in our villages.
 Several applications have been made but two current ones are worthy of mention.
 For example, traffic calming at West Ashton.
-This should reduce the very high speed with which some drivers move through the village.
-Another current scheme is reviewing the access to schools where new legislation came into force in April concerned with safe access.
-It is my intention to ensure that all schools in each of the three villages are brought up to date and that safety is the prime concern when pupils at going to or from school.
+This should reduce the very high speed which some drivers use through the village.
+Another current scheme is reviewing the access to schools to comply with new legislation which came into force recently.
+In North Bradley, the existing pedestrian crossing is potentially very dangerous especially during the school start and finish times.
+This has now been proposed for removal to a much safer position and for this I am seeking the funds that are needed.
+It is my intention to ensure that safety is the prime concern when pupils are going to or from their school.

-As Southwick member I have been very active in defending your villages from excessive development.
+As the Southwick Division member I have been very active in defending our villages from excessive development.
 Whilst some growth is inevitable, it should not destroy the character of any settlements.
-To this end I have been active in calling in for a committee decision applications in all three parishes, especially sites in Southwick and West Ashton.
+I have been active in ‘calling-in’ planning applications for a committee decision in all three parishes, especially sites in Southwick and West Ashton.
+A ‘call-in’ ensures that local residents can have their say at a public meeting before a decision is taken.
 Most of these have been successfully defended although some were overturned on appeal.

 Traffic Relief for Southwick Division

-Real progress has been made with providing traffic relief to West Ashton and Yarnbrook, with the proposed Northern Relief Road and A350 diversion, which has been approved and will do much to relieve the four times daily gridlock which occurs.
-However, this does nothing to aid the villages of North Bradley and Southwick, where diverted traffic from the A361 Trowbridge Road still clogs them, ruining the enjoyment by residents of their property.
-I will be pressing for further work to be done on extending a proper road scheme which ensures that traffic relief is also brought to these two villages.
+Real progress has been made with providing traffic relief to West Ashton and Yarnbrook with the Northern Relief Road and A350 diversion, which has been approved and is awaiting funding.
+This will do much to relieve the daily gridlock which occurs at Yarnbrook and West Ashton crossroads.
+However, it does nothing to aid the villages of North Bradley and Southwick, where diverted traffic from the A361 Trowbridge Road still clogs them, ruining the enjoyment by residents of their property.
+I will be pressing for further work to be done to extend a proper road scheme that ensures traffic relief is brought to these two villages.
+To this end, I have been active in liaising with Westbury Town Council to get a Westbury bypass which will take all A350 and A361 traffic from both the town and our villages but, equally important, remove the HGVs from the Southwick Division villages.
+Furthermore, it will improve the very poor access to the West Wilts Trading Estate and its expansion will increase employment opportunities.